GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 The Planned Milestones are identified within the response assembly using the task assemblies.
-There must be at least one task assembly of type
-\"milestone\".
-There may be additional tasks assemblies of type
-\"action\" or \"milestone\".
-This collection of \"action\" and
-\"milestone" tasks serves as a high-level remediation timeline.
+There must be at least one task assembly of type `milestone`.
+There may be additional tasks assemblies of type `action` or `milestone`.
+This collection of `action` and `milestone` tasks serves as a high-level remediation timeline.
 A POA&M tool should offer the option of viewing either just the milestones or all actions and milestones.

 Each task assembly must have a title field that briefly names the milestone and a description field.
 OSCAL requires both the title and description fields to be present; however, FedRAMP allows description to be empty.
-All \"milestone\" task assemblies must contain a timing assembly with an on-date field, whereas the timing assembly for
-\"action\" tasks must contain either an on-date or within-date-range field.
+All `milestone` task assemblies must contain a timing assembly with an on-date field, whereas the timing assembly for `action` tasks must contain either an on-date or within-date-range field.
 FedRAMP presumes the Scheduled Completion Date for the POA&M item is the farthest specified timing assembly date in the future because it indicates when all remediation schedule milestones and actions will be